jplind79/RCAT/docs/source/config.rst

 #.
 Run RCAT
      When you have done your configuration and saved config_main.ini you can start the analysis step.
 The main program is located in the src directory and called RCAT_main.py.
-See point 1. :ref:`Setup folder structure
+See point 1: :ref:`Setup folder structure
-     <configuration>` and run RCAT from your analysis folder.
+     <configuration>` and run main RCAT_main.py from your analysis folder.

      .. code-block:: bash